dodgerogers/nucleus-core-ruby/README.md

 ## Overview

-A colleague drew this diagram showing how business logic 'should' be separated from the framework, which seemed simple to understand but difficult to execute.\
+A colleague once drew this diagram showing how business logic should be separated from the framework.
+It seemed relatively simple to understand but difficult to execute.\

 ![Separating business logic from the framework](doc/images/readme.png)